 It was shot in many different locations around the world.
 But if you look closely, you’ll notice that most of the Munich scenes were actually shot in Budapest’s city centre.

-If you liked this article, feel free to check out our other episodes:
+If you liked this article, feel free to check out the others from the same series: